World Book Day ideas for schools – Simple ideas for 2025

 This KS2 Mary Poppins resource pack includes a lesson plan, extension ideas and activity sheets based around the original Mary Poppins book by PL Travers.

-So, if your class were excited by the 2018 film version, or have seen the 1964 movie, now you can share the magic of the original stories with them.
+So, if your class love the 2018 film version, or have seen the 1964 movie, now you can share the magic of the original stories with them in your school on World Book Day and beyond.

 Use maps to inspire storytelling